openintents/openintents/samples/FavoriteLocations/readme_favoriteLocations.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-   YOU HAVE TO MANUALLY INCLUDE THE OPENINTENTS-n.n.n.JAR FILE:
+   YOU HAVE TO MANUALLY INCLUDE THE OPENINTENTS-lib-n.n.n.JAR FILE:

 In the Eclipse Package Explorer, right-click on the imported project FavoriteLocations, select "Properties", then "Java Build Path" and tab "Libraries".
-There "Add External JARs..." and select lib/openintents-n.n.n.jar.
+There "Add External JARs..." and select lib/openintents-lib-n.n.n.jar.

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!